WRI Events at World Water Week 2022: The Value of Water

 This event will showcase how cities and counties around the world are financing equitable nature-based solutions to improve urban resilience, stormwater management, water security, and flood control.
 We will showcase four diverse stories to inspire and instruct other cities who seek to adapt to climate change while protecting vulnerable populations.

-Partners: City of Freetown, Sierra Leone, City of Jayapura, Indonesia, City of Xalapa, Mexico, Department for Environment, Food and Rural Affairs of United Kingdom, Norway's International Climate and Forest Initiative, World Resources Institute
+Partners: City of Freetown, Sierra Leone; City of Jayapura, Indonesia; City of Xalapa, Mexico; Norway's International Climate and Forest Initiative; United Kingdom, Department of Environment, Food and Rural Affairs; World Resources Institute

 Valuing Nature in LAC: Challenges and Opportunities Ahead